Agriculture in India: Recent initiatives

+One specific initiative is increasing the availability of organic farming in Tamil Nadu.
+The Government of Tamil Nadu has been publishing resources for farmers in the state to reduce their dependence on chemical fertilizers like Diammonium Phosphate and Urea.
+One specific resource outlines the creation of micro-compositing centers, also known as decentralized compositing centers.
+These are centers all around Tamil Nadu that turn people’s trash into compost and cleaning supplies.

+An example of an existing center is Chennai Composting Center.
+This is a Micro Composting Center that repurposes one ton of trash and turns it into organic compost every day for large suppliers and farms around Chennai.
+By repurposing trash into compost to reduce fertilizer use in the area, Chennai Composting Center is creating a more sustainable agricultural community.

 Along with progression with organic farming methods, new technologies in the form of moisture sensors and artificial intelligence are also being implemented in the Indian farming sector.
 Farmers are using moisture sensors to ensure that different crops have the exact amount of water that they need, which ensures that farmers can maximise crop yield.
 Along with this, artificial intelligence techniques are being implemented in food processing plants across India.
 AI provides more efficient ways to produce, harvest, and sell crops products as well as an emphasis on checking defective crops and improving the potential for healthy crop production.
-This further helps maximise crop yield as Rayda Ayed describes in her research on the impact of artificial intelligence in India.
+This further helps maximise crop yield as Rayda Ayed describes in her research on the effects of artificial intelligence in India.